sharppy/SHARPpy/README.md

 You will need run a few simple commands in a command line program:
 * Linux/MacOS: Open the Terminal application.
-* Windows: Open the Anaconda Prompt applications.
+* Windows: Open the Anaconda Prompt application.

 Note: If you are installing Anaconda for **multiple users**, [ensure these additional steps are met](https://docs.anaconda.com/anaconda/install/multi-user/), which includes checking the permissions using an administrator account.